Nebraska governor signs 12-week abortion ban, limits on gender-affirming care for minors - The Boston Globe

 Advertisement

-One Nebraska lawmaker, Omaha state Sen. Megan Hunt, disclosed in March that her teenage son is transgender and said Friday that she now plans to leave the state.
+One Nebraska lawmaker, Omaha state Senator Megan Hunt, disclosed in March that her teenage son is transgender and said Friday that she now plans to leave the state.

 Pillen said he didn’t want Nebraska families considering gender-affirming medical care to be “duped into the silliness that if you do this, you’re going to become happy."